Concordium/concordium.github.io/source/shared/net/concepts/id-accounts.rst

 well as a number of secret values the user must use to be able to use the identity to create accounts.

-You can create identities in the :ref:`Desktop Wallet <create-initial-account-desktop>` or in the :ref:`Mobile Wallet <mobile-get-started>`.
+You can create identities in the :ref:`Desktop Wallet <create-initial-account-desktop>` or in the :ref:`Mobile Wallet <create-identity>`.
 The |Net| release presently supports the Notabene identity issuance flow.

 ..
 Warning::
    Currently, it is not possible to exchange identities and accounts between the Mobile Wallet and the Desktop Wallet.
 If you try to import a file that has been exported from the Mobile Wallet into the Desktop Wallet, the import will fail, and likewise, if you try to import a file exported from the Desktop Wallet into the Mobile Wallet.